 The color of the real body alone does not determine whether the pattern is ultimately bullish or bearish.

 The context of the surrounding candlesticks and overall trend should be considered when interpreting these patterns.

 Just like the Doji, the spinning top shows an inconclusive result in a certain market session.
 It should be known that each candlestick presents a market session.

-Before a spinning top candlestick forms, the bulls send price above the open while the bear sends price below its open.
+Before a spinning top candlestick forms, the bulls send the price above the open while the bear sends the price below its open.

-During this session, there was no clear winner between the bulls and bears.
+There was no clear winner during this session between the bulls and bears.